Somerville, Massachusetts: Role in the Revolutionary War

 Somerville occupied a conspicuous position during the entire Siege of Boston, which lasted nine months, and Prospect Hill became the central position of the Continental Army's chain of emplacements north of Boston.
 Its height and commanding view of Boston and the harbor had tremendous strategic value and the fortress became known as the "Citadel".
 Originally occupied by just 400 men, Prospect Hill became a primary encampment for American forces after General Israel Putnam's retreat from the Battle of Bunker Hill.
-It is believed that on January 1, 1776, the Grand Union Flag flew for the first time at the Citadel, the first official raising of an American flag.
+It is believed that on January 1, 1776, the Continental Union Flag flew for the first time at the Citadel, the first official raising of an American flag.

 Independence, urbanization and rapid growth

 With the Revolutionary War over, the residents of Somerville were able once again to devote their energies wholeheartedly to the business of making a living.
 From the 1780s until Somerville's separation from Charlestown in 1842, material progress was continuous, if a bit slow.
 As transportation infrastructure gradually transformed the area, new industries sprang up, such as brickmaking, quarrying and dairy farming.

 Transportation improvements in the early to mid-1800s factored significantly in the growth of a more urban residential form and Somerville's incorporation as a City in 1872.
 These improvements included the opening of the Middlesex Canal through Somerville in 1803, various turnpikes such as Medford and Beacon streets, built during the 1810s and 1820s, and especially the introduction of rail lines.
 In 1841, the Fitchburg Railroad was built between Boston and Fresh Pond in Cambridge, paralleling the route of Somerville Avenue.
 This led to the establishment of industries along its path.
 Soon after, in 1843 the Fitchburg Railroad commenced passenger service and enabled residential development along the southern slopes of Prospect and Spring hills.
 By the early 1840s, the population of present-day Somerville topped 1,000 for the first time.

 Despite the growth, however, discontent was growing steadily outside the "neck".
 The area's rural farmers paid taxes to the local government in Charlestown, but received little in return.
 By 1842, the area had no churches, few schools, no taverns, and suffered from poor and impassable roads.
 For many years after the Revolution the two parts of Charlestown styled "within" and "without the neck" were nearly equal in population; the former had by this time completely outstripped the latter.
 With this growth of population and trade came the need of city institutions, and consequently greater expenses were involved.
-Therefore, the rural part of Charlestown found herself contributing to the paving of the streets, the maintenance of a night watch, to the building of engine houses, and various other improvements from which they derived little benefit.
+Therefore, the rural part of Charlestown found itself contributing to the paving of the streets, the maintenance of a night watch, to the building of engine houses, and various other improvements from which they derived little benefit.